dmoralesb1020/Data-Science-Portfolio/Potential-customers-prediction/ExtraaLearn.md

 * educational_channels: Flag indicating whether the lead had heard about ExtraaLearn in the education channels like online forums, discussion threads, educational websites, etc.
 * referral: Flag indicating whether the lead had heard about ExtraaLearn through reference.
 * status: Flag indicating whether the lead was converted to a paying customer or not.

+## Project Overview

+In this project I performed an Exploratory Data Analysis (EDA) and built a predictive model to assess lead conversion, utilizing Decision Trees and Random Forest algorithms.
+I leveraged Python libraries such as Pandas, Seaborn, and Scikit-learn to analyze and model the data.
+The analysis was driven by a set of questions related to lead conversion.
+By the end of the project, I was able to:
+* Answer the initial questions.
+* Identify the key factors influencing lead conversion.
+* Develop a profile of leads most likely to convert into paying customers.

+The complete code along with the conclusions are available in the Jupyter notebook.
+Below are the steps I undertook during this project:

+* Performing univariate and bivariate analysis for numerical and categorical variables.
+* Answering key questions related to lead conversion.
+* Building a Decision Tree model and tuning its hyperparameters to improve its performance.
+* Building a Random Forest model and tuning its hyperparameters to improve its performance.
+* Presenting conclusions regarding key factors influencing lead conversion.
+* Developing a profile of leads most likely to convert into paying customers.